-Subject to adjustment for certain changes in our capitalization, the aggregate number of shares of our common stock that may be issued under the Amended 2017 Plan (Share Reserve) will not exceed the sum of (i) 453,064 shares (the number of unallocated shares that were available for grant under the 2014 Plan as of the effective date of the 2017 Plan), (ii) 24,000,000 additional shares that were reserved as of the effective date of the 2017 Plan, (iii) 21,000,000 additional shares that were approved at the 2020 Annual Meeting, and (iv) 28,500,000 newly requested shares, plus the Prior Plans' Returning Shares, as such shares become available from time to time.
+Subject to adjustment for certain changes in our capitalization, the aggregate number of shares of our common stock that may be issued under the Amended 2017 Plan (Share Reserve) will not exceed 45,453,064 shares (which is the sum of (i) 453,064 shares (the number of unallocated shares that were available for grant under the 2014 Plan as of the effective date of the 2017 Plan), (ii) 24,000,000 additional shares that were reserved as of the effective date of the 2017 Plan, and (iii) 21,000,000 newly requested shares), plus the Prior Plans' Returning Shares, as such shares become available from time to time.

-The "Prior Plans' Returning Shares" are shares subject to outstanding stock awards granted under any of the following plans (which we refer to as the "Prior Plans" for purposes of this Proposal 3): the 2014 Plan, the Exelixis, Inc. 2000 Equity Incentive Plan, the Exelixis, Inc. 2000 Non-Employee Directors' Stock Option Plan, the Exelixis, Inc. 2011 Equity Incentive Plan, and the Exelixis, Inc. 2016 Inducement Award Plan, in each case that, from and after the effective date of the 2017 Plan, (i) expire or terminate for any reason prior to exercise or settlement, (ii) are forfeited, cancelled or otherwise returned to us because of the failure to meet a contingency or condition required for the vesting of such shares, or (iii) other than with respect to outstanding appreciation awards granted under the Prior Plans, are reacquired or withheld (or not issued) by us to satisfy a tax withholding obligation in connection with a stock award.
+The "Prior Plans' Returning Shares" are shares subject to outstanding stock awards granted under any of the following plans (which we refer to as the "Prior Plans" for purposes of this Proposal 3): the 2014 Plan, the Exelixis, Inc. 2000 Equity Incentive Plan, the Exelixis, Inc. 2000 Non-Employee Directors' Stock Option Plan, the Exelixis, Inc. 2011 Equity Incentive Plan, and the Exelixis, Inc. 2016 Inducement Award Plan, in each case that, from and after the effective date of the 2017 Plan, (i) expire or terminate for any reason prior to exercise or settlement, (ii) are forfeited, cancelled or otherwise returned to us because of the failure to meet a contingency or condition required for the vesting of such shares, or (iii) other than with respect to outstanding Appreciation Awards granted under the Prior Plans, are reacquired or withheld (or not issued) by us to satisfy a tax withholding obligation in connection with a stock award.

-The number of shares of our common stock available for issuance under the Amended 2017 Plan will be reduced by (i) 1 share for each share of common stock issued pursuant to an appreciation award granted under the Amended 2017 Plan, (ii) 1.5 shares for each share of common stock issued pursuant to a full value award granted under the Amended 2017 Plan prior to May 25, 2022, and (iii) 2 shares for each share of common stock issued pursuant to a full value award granted under the Amended 2017 Plan on or after May 25, 2022.
+The number of shares of our common stock available for issuance under the Amended 2017 Plan will be reduced by (i) one share for each share of common stock issued pursuant to an Appreciation Award granted under the Amended 2017 Plan, and (ii) 1.5 shares for each share of common stock issued pursuant to a Full Value Award granted under the Amended 2017 Plan.

-If (i) any shares of common stock subject to a stock award granted under the Amended 2017 Plan are not issued because the stock award expires or otherwise terminates without all of the shares covered by the stock award having been issued or is settled in cash, (ii) any shares of common stock issued pursuant to a stock award granted under the Amended 2017 Plan are forfeited back to or repurchased by us because of the failure to meet a contingency or condition required for the vesting of such shares, or (iii) with respect to a full value award granted under the Amended 2017 Plan, any shares of common stock are reacquired or withheld (or not issued) by us to satisfy a tax withholding obligation in connection with the award, then such shares (which we refer to as the "Amended 2017 Plan Returning Shares" for purposes of this Proposal 3) will again become available for issuance under the Amended 2017 Plan.
-For each Amended 2017 Plan Returning Share or Prior Plans' Returning Share subject to a full value award, the number of shares of common stock available for issuance under the Amended 2017 Plan will increase by (i) 1.5 shares for each such Amended 2017 Plan Returning Share or Prior Plans' Returning Share for each such Amended 2017 Plan Returning Share or Prior Plans' Returning Share for each such Amended 2017 Plan Returning Share or Prior Plans' Returning Share for each such Amended 2017 Plan Returning Share or Prior Plans' Returning Share for each such Amended 2017 Plan Returning Share or Prior Plans' Returning Share for each such Amended 2017 Plan Returning Share or Prior Plans' Returning Share for each such Amended 2017 Plan Returning Share or Prior Plans' Returning Share that returns to the Amended 2017 Plan prior to May 25, 2022 and (ii) 2 shares for each such Amended 2017 Plan Returning Share or Prior Plans' Returning Share that returns to the Amended 2017 Plan on or after May 25, 2022.
+If (i) any shares of common stock subject to a stock award granted under the Amended 2017 Plan are not issued because the stock award expires or otherwise terminates without all of the shares covered by the stock award having been issued or is settled in cash, (ii) any shares of common stock issued pursuant to a stock award granted under the Amended 2017 Plan are forfeited back to or repurchased by us because of the failure to meet a contingency or condition required for the vesting of such shares, or (iii) with respect to a Full Value Award granted under the Amended 2017 Plan, any shares of common stock are reacquired or withheld (or not issued) by us to satisfy a tax withholding obligation in connection with the award, then such shares (which we refer to as the "Amended 2017 Plan Returning Shares" for purposes of this Proposal 3) will again become available for issuance under the Amended 2017 Plan.
+For each Amended 2017 Plan Returning Share or Prior Plans' Returning Shares subject to a Full Value Award, the number of shares of common stock available for issuance under the Amended 2017 Plan will increase by 1.5 shares.